arp242/arp242.net/_posts/deps-vcs.md

 ~\>1.1.
 It includes both direct and indirect dependencies and lists your full dependency tree (the go command writes to go.mod).

+A hash of all files is checked against known hashes on sum.golang.org to prevent tags from being replaced, and it uses a proxy to prevent repos from being left-pad'd.

 There are more aspects to Go Modules, including security features, but I will skip over them for the purpose of this article.
 The relevant bit is "dependencies are identified by URL, the code is fetched directly from the VCS,